 Please provide us with data indicating the social-economic impact of the economic downturn triggered by COVID-19 such as changes to household income, increase of unemployment, access to food and traditional livelihoods, poverty or homelessness in your country, region or locality, disaggregated by nationality, race, ethnicity, age, gender, sexual orientation and gender identity, disability, religion or immigration status.

 According to the international Labour Organization (ILO), global unemployment caused by the COVID-19 crisis will be far worse than predicted, with 1.6 billion workers in the informal economy facing “massive damage” to their livelihoods.
 The ILO estimates that, in the first month of the crisis, the income of informal workers fell 60% globally, with a drop of more than 80% in Africa and Latin America, which will exacerbate already high poverty rates in poorer nations.

-In India, The Centre for Monitoring Indian Economy (CMIE) said that the unemployment rate was highest in urban areas, at 29,22%.
-In rural areas, unemployment rate was at 26.69%.
-The monthly unemployment rate in April increased to 23.52% in April, compared to March’s 8.74%.

-In Thailand, the Joint Standing Committee on Commerce, Industry and Banking estimates that about 7 million workers will be out of a job by June because of shutdowns from the pandemic, with most of the layoffs affecting low-paid workers.

 In Pakistan, Media report that new job postings have decreased by 87%, highlighting the strain the country's labour market has been going through because of the coronavirus crisis.
 According to a guesstimate of job loss during April, about ten million people must have lost their jobs.
 If one adds to the 300,000 who were already unemployed before the crisis, one can conclude that nearly one in five among the members of the labour force in Bangladesh were without jobs in April, Rizwanul Islam, a former special adviser for the employment sector at the ILO office in Geneva, said.